Tūmau Waka Rererangi

 How many people are doing this job?

-New flight attendants typically earn between $31,000 and $35,000 a year, depending on whether they are working on domestic, trans-Tasman or international flights.
+Pay for flight attendants depends on whether they are working on domestic, trans-Tasman or international flights.

-Flight attendants receive discounted travel benefits, and may also get meal, accommodation, uniforms and grooming allowances.
-Allowances increase as flight attendants gain more senior positions, and may be worth more than $15,000 a year.
+Flight attendants get meal, accommodation, uniforms and grooming allowances.
+Allowances are usually between $10,000 and $12,000 a year.

 - MoreBusiness.com website - use this calculator to convert pay and salary information